abbreviatedman/spellbound/data/quotes.md

 286
 00:16:00,048 --> 00:16:03,016
 I should be doing stuff
-like this for you, but...
+like this for you, but…

 287
 00:16:03,117 --> 00:16:07,574